wp-plugins/easy-adsense-lite/readme.txt

 == Change Log ==

+* V8.11: Providing a downgrade path to the previous, non-AJAX version of the plugin.
+[Mar 19, 2015]
 * V8.10: Providing a downgrade path to the previous, non-AJAX version of the plugin.
 [Mar 16, 2015]
 * V8.09: Documentation and usability enhancements.
 [Mar 13, 2015]
 * V8.08: Documentation and usability enhancements.
 [Mar 11, 2015]